Becoming an Optician in Rhode Island

 To be accepted into the CCRI program, students will need to enroll and pass a math and science curriculum including algebra, trigonometry, biology and physics as prerequisite courses.
 Once the prerequisites are met, students can apply to attend the CCRI Optician Program.
 The classroom and laboratory theory courses in the Optician Program are offered in a distance learning format, which means students can work independently to complete the coursework within a specific timeframe.
 With this, however, some onsite participation is required.

-If you are not local to CCRI, Penn Foster Career School‘s Online Optician Career Diploma program might be a great alternative.
+If you are not local to CCRI, Penn Foster College‘s Online Optician Exam Prep Career Diploma program might be a great alternative.
 This program can be completed in as little as seven months, covering topics such as math, optical principles, terminology and anatomy, as well as business English and professional practices.

 Outlook and Salaries for Opticians in Rhode Island